The Best Audition Songs for Bandstand – by Character

 Do you have an upcoming audition for Bandstand?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Bandstand, broken down by character.

-Since Bandstand is a contemporary musical, the following songs are from contemporary shows as well.
-In addition, there are lots of jazzy and vintage vibes below in order to match the style of the show.
+Since Bandstand is a contemporary musical, the following songs are from shows between the 2000s – 2020s.
+There are also lots of jazzy selections below to match the musical’s style.

 Step 1: Read your audition details